 The further you go in the job search, the more interactive and in-person it typically becomes.
 In most cases, when search committees like to briefly meet with or at least speak to a dozen or so leading candidates before the commit themselves to a handful of finalists.
 Sometimes, these interviews take the form of face-to-face meetings at the AHA convention; sometimes they take the form of conference calls over the telephone.
 Whatever the format, search committees generally look for pretty much the same kinds of information.
 In this workshop, we’ll consider the kinds of questions interviewers are likely to ask, the components of effective responses, and some practical strategies you can use to prepare.

 Excellent overviews and advice on all aspects of the academic job search can be found on the websites of the University of Chicago and UC Berkeley.
 Mary Corbin Sies, who teaches American Studies at the University of Maryland, College Park has compiled several resources, including an Academic Job Application Checklist.
-Some people have found the blog The Professor Is In useful as well.
+Some people have found this blog useful.

 The Chronicle of Education publishes a wealth of tools, forums about the academic job-market on their website, though sometimes you have to poke around a bit to find stuff—it may help to create a (free) account to organize the sections of the website you’re interested in.
 Many have found their CV Doctor column interesting.
-Another place to start is their page for those new to the academic job market, which can be found here.
+Another place to start is their page for those new to the academic job market.
 More specifically targeted to historians on various aspects of the job-search process are articles in the American Historical Association’s newsletter, Perspectives, which can be accessed and searched on-line.
-Examples include an essay by Michael Foley, “Facing the Indignities of the Job Search”.
-The American Historical Association also produces guidelines for ethical and professional hiring processes—and compiles data on the job market for historians, which may be of interest.
+Examples include an essay by Michael Foley on the “Facing the Indignities of the Job Search”.
+The American Historical Association also produces guidelines for ethnical and professional hiring processes—and compiles data on the job market for historians, which may be of interest.